w4935057/sse-node-red/README.md

 To install run:

-`npm install node-red-contrib-sse-en --save`
+`npm install node-red-contrib-sse-plus --save`

 Until the module is not registered on npm use the following to install:

-`npm install ekaralis/node-red-contrib-sse-en`
+`npm install @ekaralis/node-red-contrib-sse-plus

 ## Description